Laryngitis: Reflux

 Anti-reflux medications may be prescribed for patients with signs of chronic laryngitis and hoarse voice.
 If anti-reflux treatment does not result in a decrease of symptoms, other possible causes should be examined.
 Over-the-counter medications for neutralizing acids (antacids) and acid suppressants (H-2 blockers) may be used.
 Antacids are often short-acting and may not be sufficient for treatment.
 Proton pump inhibitors are an effective type of medication.
-These should only be prescribed for a set period of time, after which the symptoms should be reviewed.
+These should only be prescribed for a set period of time, after which the symptoms should be reviewed due to significant long-term side effects, such as bone loss.
 Proton pump inhibitors do not work for everyone.
-A physical reflux barrier (e.g. Gaviscon Liquid) may be more appropriate for some.
-Antisecretory medications can have several side-effects.
+A physical reflux barrier (e.g., Gaviscon Liquid) may be more appropriate for some.
+Antisecretory medications (i.e., ulcers) can have several side-effects.

 When appropriate, anti-reflux surgery may benefit some individuals.

 Inflammatory

 When treating allergic laryngitis, topical nasal steroids and immunotherapy have been found to be effective for allergic rhinitis.
 Antihistamines may also be helpful, but can create a dryness in the larynx.
 Inhaled steroids that are used for a long period can lead to problems with the larynx and voice.